A fun spy thriller suffers from unfair expectations.

 So, good characters, decent plot, fun stunts... why all the hate?

 I can't speak for all reviewers, obviously, but the comments I saw fell generally into two camps.
-The first were the mysogonists, aghast at the idea of female spies in general or specifically females beating up men.
+The first were the mysogonists, aghast at the idea of female spies in general, or specifically females beating up men.
 Really?
-You can buy James Bond's impossible gadgets and Jason Bourne bulldozing an entire embassy of trained marines, but somehow the idea of Mace punching out a baddie is too much to swallow?
+You can buy James Bond's impossible gadgets and Jason Bourne bulldozing an entire embassy of trained marines, but somehow the idea of Mace knocking out a baddie with a single punch is too much to swallow?
 Pfft.
 Girls are allowed our improbable escapist fun, too.
 It's called "suspension of disbelief".

 The second camp just generally seemed to be underwhelmed by the film, epitomized by reviews peppered with words like "meh" or "mediocre".
 Which is fair.
 Sublime cinema this was not.
 But here's the thing... when you've seen women be poorly represented in action/spy films all your life, even "mediocre" can be fun.
 Especially when it involves a fistful of awesome actresses saving the world.
 This probably accounts for the 86% favorable audience score on Rotten Tomatoes.